 - A two-year study comparing the nutritional quality, taste, and environmental effects of organic versus conventionally grown strawberries concluded that organically grown berries had a longer shelf life, greater nutritional value, better sensory appeal, and resulted in significantly higher quality soil.

 - Hold Food Day events that highlight issues of conventional versus sustainable and organic farming, including a taste test between organic and conventional produce, debates by academic experts about the dangers of antibiotics and pesticides used on farms, cooking demonstrations and talks at farmers markets, and film screenings.

 - Write or call your local U.S. representatives and ask them to increase federal support for small and mid-size organic farmers and for beginning farmers.
 Congress also could create programs to promote fruit and vegetable consumption.

-- Visit the websites of the National Sustainable Agriculture Coalition, Sustainable Table, Environmental Working Group, National Farm to School Network, and American Farmland Trust and learn more about what you can do now.
+- Visit the websites of the National Sustainable Agriculture Coalition, Sustainable Table, Environmental Working Group, World Wildlife Fund, National Farm to School Network, and American Farmland Trust and learn more about what you can do now.